isc-projects/kea/doc/sphinx/arm/hooks-limits.rst

 limiting.
 However, that use case is best achieved with rate limiting; it puts less computational strain on Kea, since the action of dropping the request or sending a NAK is decided earlier.

-In terms of rate limiting, client classes are evalated at the ``pkt4_receive`` and the ``pkt6_receive`` callout, respectively, so that rate limits are checked as early as possible in the packet-processing cycle.
+In terms of rate limiting, client classes are evaluated at the ``pkt4_receive`` and the ``pkt6_receive`` callout, respectively, so that rate limits are checked as early as possible in the packet-processing cycle.
 Thus, only those classes which are assigned to the packet solely via an independent test expression can be used.
 Classes that depend on host reservations or the special